How to make WWII model furniture.

 The long end tab on the left of the example needs to be wide enough to join the box together using PVA or sticky tape.

-Once you have made your boxes you can paint them any colour you like.
+Once you have made the boxes you can paint them any colour you like.

 You can see I chose to paint mine brown.

-With this done you are now ready to add some detail to your boxes to transform them
+With this done you are now ready to add some detail to the boxes to transform them into cabinets.

 You can either draw or paint a design on them, or like me, source a suitable image online and scale it to fit your unit, print it off and stick it on.